inductiva/inductiva/docs-sources/how-it-works/recipes/storage-related/sections/download-and-delete.md

 It's this simple.

 > **Note**: Keep in mind that downloading the files has a cost (learn more about costs [here](https://inductiva.ai/guides/how-it-works/basics/how-much-does-it-cost)).
-If you can, download only the needed files instead of the whole storage. (learn more how you can do that [here](download-file-from-project).)
+If you can, download only the needed files instead of the whole storage. (learn more how you can do that [here](../../download-file-from-project))